Luxulicious/SOA/README.md

 # Scriptable Object Architecture
-# (WIP DO NOT USE IN PERSONAL PROJECTS UNLESS YOU HAVE A BACK-UP, USE AT YOUR OWN RISK)
+# WARNING WIP DO NOT USE IN PERSONAL PROJECTS UNLESS YOU HAVE A BACK-UP, USE AT YOUR OWN RISK, STILL VERY MUCH IN ALPHA STAGES

 ## What is SOA (Scriptable Object Architecture)?
 A package for creating an scriptable object based game architecture.